WinterYukky/cdk-glue-job-builder/README.md

 # Glue Job Builder

-This is a construct that allows you to build Job Scripts like Glue Studio.
+This is a construct library that allows you to build Job Scripts like Glue Studio.

 ## Install